Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 endPos = new Vector3(gridPosX, gridPosY);

-// Disable the collider to avoid collisions while moving
+// Disable collider during movement to avoid false collisions

 col.enabled = false;

-// Increase the moving gems counter in the manager
+// Increase the counter of active movements in GameManager

 manager.gemCounter++;

-// Set higher sorting order so this gem draws above others
+// Raise rendering order so this gem appears above others

 GetComponent<SpriteRenderer>().sortingOrder = 10;